audioxide/data/README.md

     - The product of this repository is hosted by Netlify.
 We use their configuration file format to provide data access only to websites on the audioxide.com domain or subdomains.
 - `./api`
     - This used the Wordpress API to pull data as part of the initial data import.

+## License

+The content of this project itself is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/), and the source code in the `functions` directory, used for data interactivity is licensed under the [MIT license](https://spdx.org/licenses/MIT.html).